HitGrab/finder/README.md

 ### Matches

 Finder match results are snapshotted, and are recalculated when an internal onChange event is triggered.

+Finder processes rules in the following order:

+1. Search
+2. Filters
+3. SortBy
+4. Paginate
+5. GroupBy

+This means that a group might be split across multiple pages.

 ```
 function MatchesComponent() {